Yaoir/cip/README.md

 Applications include:

-* Numeric base conversion: from base 2-36 to octal, decimal, or hexidecimal
+* Numeric base conversion: from base 2-36 to octal, decimal, or hexidecimal, including U+*n* Unicode code point format.
 * Sequence generation
 * Unicode explorer: convert Unicode characters to or from octal, decimal, or hex Unicode code point.
 * Analysis of Unicode strings